 In addition, if you are planning to retire in Florida, this neighborhood should be on your must-see list.
 For many reasons, Sanibel Isles may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Florida, while also offering a diverse range of housing options.
 This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 96.9% of neighborhoods in FL.
 If a Florida retirement is in your future, this neighborhood should be one of the places you visit.
 In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for urban sophisticates and highly educated executives.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Sanibel Isles neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Sanibel Isles neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 60.3% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.2% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 In the Sanibel Isles neighborhood, many people's commute means walking from the bedroom to the home office.
 NeighborhoodScout's analysis found that 27.3% of residents worked from home.
 This may not seem like a large number, but Scout's research shows that this is a higher percentage of people working from home than 95.2% of the neighborhoods in America.
 Often people who work from home are engaged in the creative or technological economy, such as is found in areas around Boston, and in Silicon Valley.
 Other times, people may be engaged in other businesses like trading stocks from home, or running a small beauty salon.